 In the past, Drainage Basin 1 was occupied by the FBO facility serving general aviation aircraft (as opposed to regularly scheduled commercial passenger airlines).
-Following the North Side Improvements renovating and moving the FBO, this Drainage Basin now encompasses just a portion of the FBO public parking lot.
+Following the North Side Improvements renovating and moving the FBO, this Drainage Basin now encompasses just a portion of the FBO public parking lot, with one area of permeable pavement with an associated infiltration trench, and the far eastern end of the runway and taxiway areas.
 Storm water runoff from adjacent properties, to the east of SAN, flows in a westerly direction into Drainage Basin 1.

-Following SAN drainage investigations and map updates, it was determined that Drainage Basin 2 was integrated with Drainage Basin 1, as the flows at the far eastern end of the runway (which contains a storm drain inlet and part of the vehicle service road that circles the perimeter of the airfield) were actually draining to the same outfall in Drainage Basin 1.
-Drainage Basin 2 in the SWMP maps was removed.
+Drainage Basin 2 at the far eastern end of the runway contains a storm drain inlet and part of the vehicle service road (VSR) which circles the perimeter of the airfield.
 Drainage Basin 2 used to include a lavatory waste disposal facility connected to the sanitary sewer, but this facility has been moved to Drainage Basin 8.